-The VPN is a clean, legal, and an easy to use tool, capable of hiding your IP address and encrypting your Internet traffic.
-While Tor is an anonymity solution but is not even close as secure and safe as the VPN is.
-Even so, combining Tor with VPN helps you enjoy the perks of these two technologies all at once, providing you an out-of-the-box solution to take your online activities at the next level.
+The VPN is a legal, clean, and easy to use tool, capable of hiding your IP address and encrypting your Internet traffic.
+At the same time, Tor is an anonymity solution but is not as secure and safe as the VPN.
+Even so, combining Tor with VPN helps you enjoy the perks of these two technologies all at once, providing you an out-of-the-box solution to take your online activities to the next level.

 What is Tor?